th2-net/th2-mstore/README.md

 This is a list of supported features provided by libraries.
 Please see more details about this feature via [link](https://github.com/th2-net/th2-common-j#configuration-formats).

+## 5.2.2

+* Fixed the lost messages problem when mstore is restarted under a load
+* Updated common: `5.4.1-dev`
+* Updated cradle: `5.1.3-dev`

 ## 5.2.1

-+ Fixed the problem: batches for the same session group and different books are separate storing
+* Fixed the problem: batches for the same session group and different books are separate storing

 ## 5.2.0
 * Updated bom: `4.5.0-dev`